Paravortices: loop braid representations with both generators involutive: Introduction

 There are a number of compelling reasons to study local representations of $\MD_n$.

-A physical motivation is that, philosophically, these are a natural 3-dimensional analogue of \emph{paraparticles} \ppmm{as} in \cite{WangHazzard2024Supplement}, where the exchange statistics of $n$ identical paraparticles yield representations of the symmetric group $\Sym_n$.
+A physical motivation is that, philosophically, these are a natural 3-dimensional analogue of \emph{paraparticles} \cite{WangHazzard2024Supplement} (a generalisation of parafermions, see eg. \cite{AliceaFendley2016}) where the exchange statistics of $n$ identical paraparticles yield representations of the symmetric group $\Sym_n$.
 From this point of view, representations of $\MD_n$ correspond to \emph{paravortices}: loop-like excitations for which the loop leapfrog operation on adjacent loops squares to the identity.
 Thus $\MD_n$ fits into the topological quantum computation story as the group governing the loop motion statistics of paravortices.
 Representations of $\MD_n$ can then be studied as quantum gates implemented on systems of paravortices, which could provide fault-tolerant models for quantum computation.
-We will see that universality is unlikely, but they are a compelling potential quantum resource, nonetheless.
+We will see that universality is unlikely, but they are a compelling potential quantum resource, nonetheless (cf. \cite{RowellWang12}).

 Mathematically, $\MD_n$ is a non-trivial quotient of $L_n$, analogous to $\Sym_n$ as the first non-trivial quotient of $B_n$.
 Thus $\MD_n$ is a Coxeter-style combinatorial version of $L_n$.
 Unlike $\Sym_n$, $\MD_n$ is an infinite group, so it retains some of the intrigue of $L_n$.
-Moreover, the mixing of the two copies of $\Sym_n$ has the effect of making the basis choices matter - a type of higher (or extended) representation theory.
+Moreover, the mixing of the two components - the two copies of $\Sym_n$ - has the effect of making basis choices matter, which can be cast as a type of higher (or extended) representation theory problem.
+An intriguing but relatively tame presentation of $L_n$ as a semidirect product is available \cite{BardakovBellingeriDamiani15} which can be leveraged for representation theoretic computations, as we shall discuss.